 This is the first time I have ever tried to Sous Vide Steak, or anything for that matter.
-I’ll share with you below our “how-to.”
+I’ll share with you below my “how-to.”
 Check out the video here we made at The Carolina Meat & Fish Co. using a grass-fed ribeye from Meats by Linz.
-Keep in mind that this recipe will take some planning.
+Keep in mind, this recipe will take some planning.
 It will take at least 40 minutes to sous vide for a mid-rare steak.
-Believe me.
-So worth it!
+Believe me, it’s so worth it!

-Want your steak at a certain temperature?
-I always like my medium-rare, to rare plus.
-For this ribeye, we got to the 130 degree temperature and allowed the steak to sous vide for 40 minutes.
-For recommended temperature and times, click here.
-To purchase the Anova Sous Vide Culinary Precision Cooker we used in the video click here.
+At what temperature do you prefer your steak?
+I’m a medium-rare, to rare plus girl.
+For this ribeye, I set the precision cooker to a 130 degree temperature.
+Once to temperature, I allowed the steak to sous vide for 40 minutes.
+To learn more about recommended temperature and times, click here.
+To purchase the Anova Sous Vide Culinary Precision Cooker I used in the video click here.

 When the steak(s) have reached your desired temperature (see link above), remove sous vide steak and from packaging.
 NOTE: We used a steak that was sealed by the company and sold individually.
 You can use a Ziploc bag if you will be using a steak that is not.
 You can also add flavoring to the bag prior to placing inside the sous vide, if you wish…olive oil, salt, pepper, garlic, herbs, etc.